-There’s a yurt at the Deerpark / New York City NW KOA that can sleep up to nine people, and includes a full bath and partial kitchen, and a party yurt at the Santa Margarita KOA in California that you can reserve as an event space for up to 50 guests.
+There’s a yurt at the Deerpark / New York City NW KOA that can sleep up to nine people and includes a full bath and partial kitchen, and a party yurt at the Santa Margarita KOA in California that you can reserve as an event space for up to 50 guests.

-Also called “Deluxe Tent”, a “glamping tent”, a “canvas tent”, or a “safari tent”, these give you the closest feeling of actually camping, minus the setup and plus furniture and electricity.
-You can find them in California at the Barstow / Calico KOA, the Lake Isabella / Kern River KOA, the San Diego Metro KOA, the Ventura Ranch KOA Holiday; in Utah at the Bear Lake / Marina Side KOA and the Panguitch KOA; in Colorado at the Royal Gorge / Canon City KOA and the Buena Vista KOA Journey; and at the Lake Placid / Whiteface Mountain KOA in New York, the Ludington East / Pere Marquette River KOA in Michigan and the Sturgeon Falls KOA Holiday in Ontario, Canada.
+Also called a Deluxe Tent, glamping tent, canvas tent, or safari tent, wall tents give you the closest feeling of actually camping, minus the setup and plus furniture and electricity.
+You can find them in California at the Barstow / Calico KOA, the Lake Isabella / Kern River KOA, the San Diego Metro KOA, and the Ventura Ranch KOA Holiday; in Utah at the Bear Lake / Marina Side KOA and the Panguitch KOA; in Colorado at the Royal Gorge / Canon City KOA and the Buena Vista KOA Journey; and at the Lake Placid / Whiteface Mountain KOA in New York, the Ludington East / Pere Marquette River KOA in Michigan, and the Sturgeon Falls KOA Holiday in Ontario, Canada.